subfuzion/appmesh-blog/colorapp/walkthrough.md

 <p align="center"><b><i>Figure 2.</i></b> App Mesh perspective of the Color App.</p>

 Finally, we deploy ithe services that will comprise our application to ECS along with proxy sidecars for each service task; these proxies will be governed by App Mesh to ensure our application traffic behaves according to our specifications.
-The key thing to note about this is that this means actual routing configuration is completely transparent to the actual application code.

 ![appmesh-color-app-demo-3](appmesh-color-app-demo-3.svg)

-<p align="center"><b><i>Figure 3.</i></b> Amazon ECS perspective of the Color App.</p>
+<p align="center"><b><i>Figure 3.</i></b> Amazon ECS perspective of the Color App.</p>.</p>

+The key thing to note about this is that actual routing configuration is completely transparent to the application code.
+The code deployed to the `gateway` containers will send requests to the DNS name `colorteller.demo.local`, which we configure as a virtual service in App Mesh.
+App Mesh will push updates to all the `envoy` sidecar containers to ensure traffic is sent directly to colorteller tasks running on EC2 instances according to the routing rules we specify through App Mesh configuration.
+There are no physical routers at runtime since App Mesh route rules are transformed to Envoy configuration and pushed directly to the `envoy` sidecars within the dependent tasks.

 **Contents**